 Students examine reforms in science education and investigate the interactions among science, technology, and society.

-Prerequisite: SED 303, and completed at least 28 credit hours of required and cognate courses in the major or have the consent of the program advisor.
+Prerequisite: Admission to the FSEHD and SED 303 or SED 306W and completed at least 28 credit hours of required and cognate courses in the major or permission of department chair.

 Offered: Spring.